 Another part of Paradise Valley Springs is the Rotorua Lion Park, featuring a pride of African Lions.
 They are in a separate area because lions are not New Zealand native wildlife but it's still part of the same entry fee.

-Max is the head of the pride with quite a few females of various ages
+Max was the head of the pride with quite a few females of various ages

 One snippet was that a lion's roar can be heard up to 8km away.
 I can so believe it.
 When I've had occasion to walk past (training for marathons), the deep-throated, growling roars seem to rumble eerily around the hills.
 You'd swear it was thunder.